Clean the piston heads and piston ring grooves from carbon deposits.

 If the hole in the connecting rod bushing for the pin is worn beyond the acceptable level, it is necessary to replace the bushing, make a groove in the bushing for the oil channel and machine the hole in the bushing for the pin.

-Before installing a new bushing, measure the diameter of the connecting rod mounting hole - if the hole wears more than acceptable, the connecting rod should be rejected.
+Before installing a new bushing, measure the diameter of the connecting rod mounting hole - if the hole wear exceeds the acceptable limit, the connecting rod should be rejected.

-Connecting rods are sorted into three groups by weight and marked with paint on the connecting rod cover (Figure 1).
+Connecting rods are sorted into three groups by weight and marked with paint on the connecting rod cover (Fig. 1).
 Marking color:

 Size groups of pistons and cylinders of the block